-In particular, because of the local tree building algorithm, we know that each local hull tree completely covers all the nodes in a given grid square.
-Hence, if the target region of a geocast message is completely contained in a grid square, we know that it will be broadcast correctly to all the required targets within the region.
-Because two forests are available, even if the target region of a geocast message is not completely contained within a grid square for one forest, it is likely to be contained within a grid square of the other.
-If indeed a suitable local tree cannot be found, correctness can be guaranteed by broadcasting on one of the global hull trees as before.
-Because the constraints for correctness are much stricter for planarization, it will in general require more effort to maintain a planar sub graph than a spanning tree.
+In particular [10], because of the local tree building algorithm, know that each local hull tree completely covers all the nodes in a given grid square.
+Hence, if the target region of a geocast message is completely contained in a grid square, know that it will be broadcast correctly to all the required targets within the region.
+Because two on the density of nodes in the wireless network, not the message is not completely contained within a grid square for one forest, it is likely to be contained within a grid with three and four global trees are worse.
+Can suspect square of the other.
+If indeed a suitable local tree cannot that the latter is due to an artifact in the experimental be found, correctness can be guaranteed by broadcasting setup.
+The effective difference in the results is small: it on one of the global hull trees as before.
+Because the translates to a difference in two or three packets for each constraints for correctness are much stricter for geocast instance.
+The results for networks with obstacles. planarizations, it will in general require more effort to maintain a planar subgraph than a spanning tree.
 In fact, a distributed spanning tree has only two criteria for correctness: